 Research Begun Prior to Affiliation with UNI

 When a faculty member, staff, or student comes to UNI with a research project already underway, the study must be reviewed by the UNI IRB prior to any further activities taking place on the project.
 In some circumstances, the IRB may agree to allow the study to continue under the oversight of the prior IRB, but most often the oversight should be "transferred" here.
-If all data collection is completed, and data analysis is the only activity still planned, then the review will be accomplished using the Application for Use of Existing Data (DOC).
+If all data collection is completed, and data analysis is the only activity still planned, then the review will be accomplished using the Application for Use of Existing Data (PDF).
 If the only remaining activity is to write up the results of analysis already completed, then UNI IRB review is not necessary.